Caffeine fuels the world’s productivity.

 If you suffer from any cardiovascular disease, or other conditions like Addison’s disease, Hashimoto’s, or Graves disease, it’s recommended that you avoid modafinil, AND caffeine completely.

-Any failures in drug metabolism (liver problems), excretion (kidney and liver/gallbladder problems), or central nervous system issues (like anxiety, Alzheimer’s disease, or Epilepsy) can be problematic when using caffeine and modafinil.
+Any failures in drug metabolism (liver problems), excretion (kidney and liver/gallbladder issues), or central nervous system issues (like anxiety, Alzheimer’s disease, or Epilepsy) can be problematic when using caffeine and modafinil.

 Another nootropic like alpha-GPC, vinpocetine, or L-Theanine may be a better option for these individuals.